Allium cassium

 Allium cassium is a species of flowering plant in the Amaryllidaceae family.
 It is a wild onion native to Turkey, Lebanon, Israel, and Cyprus.

 Description

-Allium cassium has a stem that ranges from 10 to 25cm (3.93-9.84 inches) in height and thin linear leaves of a slightly smaller size.
+Allium cassium has a stem that ranges from 10 to 25 cm (3.93–9.84 inches) in height and thin linear leaves of a slightly smaller size.
 It grows from bulbs, usually in clusters.
 Its flowers are white or light pink and bell-shaped.
-Additionally, they are 7 to 10mm long.
+Additionally, they are 7 to 10 mm long.